 I spent my early years raising a family like most, but unlike most, we had a one room home that had neither running water nor hydro, but we did have six kids, elastic walls and a lot of love.
 Things change with time as did our circumstances: larger home, modern facilities, new opportunities and new challenges.

 At the ripe old age of 40 I started earning my first degree: a BA, then added a B.Ed. and finally a M.Ed.
 After spending wonderful, fulfilling years as an educator, our last child left our nest and my husband passed away.
-Without family obligations, I went to live on a reservation in Northern Manitoba for an eye opening view of life on a reserve.
-Later, I lived in Ecuador for a couple of years to experience yet another culture and to learn Spanish.
+Without family obligations, I went to live and teach on a reservation in Northern Manitoba for an eye-opening view of life on a reserve.
+Later, I lived, and taught, in Ecuador for a few years to experience yet another culture and to learn Spanish.
 Although I can get by in my new language, I am far from bilingual.
 I keep at it little by little.
 I have bilingual grandchildren so I practise speaking what little French I’ve managed to master.
 They are very patient with me!
-I hope to be truly trilingual some day.
+I hope to be truly tri-lingual someday.
 Since I am a slow learner I expect to live a l-o-n-g time.
 Becoming truly tri-lingual is one of my lesser goals – maybe I should just call it a dream since it just sits there somewhere nearly dormant in the back of my mind.

 If this is your first visit, welcome.
-If you are a fellow writer or are planning a trip or move abroad, let’s share experiences and learn from one another.
+If you are on your own journey of discovery, let’s share experiences and learn from one another.
 Tell me about your plans, hopes and dreams.
-If you’re already abroad, tell me what pushed you to leave your comfort zone and how it has impacted your life.
+If you’re already doing so, tell me what pushed you to leave your comfort zone and how it has impacted your life.
 I’d love to hear from you.

 Retired Pilgrim (and loving it!)